Algebraic aspects and functoriality of the set of affiliated operators: Abstract

 \section{Abstract}

 In this article, we aim to provide a satisfactory algebraic description of the set of affiliated operators for von Neumann algebras.
-Let $\kM$ be a von Neumann algebra acting on a Hilbert space $\mathcal{H}$, and let $\mathscr{M}_{\text{aff}}$ denote the set of unbounded operators of the form $T = AB^{\dagger}$ for $A, B \in \mathscr{M}$ with $\nul (B) \subseteq \nul (A)$, where $(\cdot)^{\dagger}$ denotes the Kaufman inverse.
-We show that $\mathscr{M}_{\text{aff}}$ is closed under product, sum, Kaufman-inverse and adjoint; Moreover, the above quotient representation of an operator in $\mathscr{M}_{\text{aff}}$ is essentially unique.
+Let $\mathscr{M}$ be a von Neumann algebra acting on a Hilbert space $\mathcal{H}$, and let $\mathscr{M}_{\text{aff}}$ denote the set of unbounded operators of the form $T = AB^{\dagger}$ for $A, B \in \mathscr{M}$ with $\text{null} (B) \subseteq \text{null} (A)$, where $(\cdot)^{\dagger}$ denotes the Kaufman inverse.
+We show that $\mathscr{M}_{\text{aff}}$ is closed under sum, product, Kaufman-inverse and adjoint, and has the structure of a {\it (right) near-semiring}; Moreover, the above quotient representation of an operator in $\mathscr{M}_{\text{aff}}$ is essentially unique.
 Thus we may view $\mathscr{M}_{\text{aff}}$ as the multiplicative monoid of unbounded operators on $\mathcal{H}$ generated by $\mathscr{M}$ and $\mathscr{M} ^{\dagger}$.
-We show that the closed affiliated operators in the sense of Murray and von Neumann are precisely those unbounded operators of the form $P^{-1}AE^{\dagger}$ for $P, A, E \in \kM$ with $P$ a positive quasi-invertible operator and $E$ a projection.
-This shows that our definition of affiliation, as reflected in $\afm$, subsumes the traditional one.
-Let $\Phi$ be a unital normal homomorphism between represented von Neumann algebras $(\mathscr{M}; \mathcal{H})$ and $(\mathscr{N}; \mathcal{K})$.
-Using the quotient representation, we obtain a canonical extension of $\Phi$ to a mapping $\Phi_{\text{aff}} : \mathscr{M}_{\text{aff}} \to \mathscr{N}_{\text{aff}}$ which respects sum, product, Kaufman-inverse, and adjoint; in addition, $\Phi_{\aff}$ respects Murray-von Neumann affiliation of operators and also respects strong-sum and strong-product.
+We further show that our definition of affiliation, as reflected in $\mathscr{M}_{\text{aff}}$, subsumes the traditional one.
+Let $\Phi$ be a unital normal $*$-homomorphism between represented von Neumann algebras $(\mathscr{M}; \mathcal{H})$ and $(\mathscr{N}; \mathcal{K})$.
+Using the quotient representation, we obtain a canonical extension of $\Phi$ to a mapping $\Phi_{\text{aff}} : \mathscr{M}_{\text{aff}} \to \mathscr{N}_{\text{aff}}$ which is a near-semiring homomorphism that respects Kaufman-inverse and adjoint; in addition, $\Phi_{\text{aff}}$ respects Murray-von Neumann affiliation of operators and also respects strong-sum and strong-product.
 Thus $\mathscr{M}_{\text{aff}}$ is intrinsically associated with $\mathscr{M}$ and transforms functorially as we change representations of $\mathscr{M}$.
 Furthermore, $\Phi_{\text{aff}}$ preserves operator properties such as being symmetric, or positive, or accretive, or sectorial, or self-adjoint, or normal, and also preserves the Friedrichs and Krein-von Neumann extensions of densely-defined closed positive operators.
 As a proof of concept, we transfer some well-known results about closed unbounded operators to the setting of closed affiliated operators for properly infinite von Neumann algebras, via `abstract nonsense'.